Close

 • Mothers who have had multiple children have higher chances of a threatened miscarriage.

 • The blood types of the mother and the foetus could lead to threatened abortion.
-In the case of an Rh negative mother and an Rh positive foetus, the mother’s body would create antibodies to attack the foetus.
+In the case of an Rh-negative mother and an Rh-positive foetus, the mother’s body would create antibodies to attack the foetus.

-Diagnosis of Threatened Miscarriage
+Diagnosis of Threatened Abortion

 In the case of vaginal bleeding and abdominal pain, every pregnant woman should get a thorough diagnosis done for threatened abortion.
 Doctors start from the source of the problem and try to pinpoint the reason for vaginal bleeding.
 Simultaneously, they also check if the amniotic sac is intact.
 This examination usually involves checking the vagina, uterus and the cervix for any anomalies.

-Since hormones can also be responsible for the condition, a blood test that includes a full blood count would be undertaken to measure the levels of HCG, (human chorionic gonadotropin), as well as progesterone.
+Since hormones can also be responsible for the condition, a blood test that includes a full blood count would be undertaken to measure the levels of HCG (human chorionic gonadotropin), as well as progesterone.
 Both these hormones are produced to invoke and support pregnancy and are necessary to be present in a pregnant woman’s body in the right amount.
 However, the blood test can be done in early pregnancy only (upto a maximum of 12 weeks).

 Treatment & Medication